Climate infrastructure for data center sites

 Gain Leadership Advantage:

-The advantages to whoever moves on quickly to deploy a microgrid could be substantial, and the broader opportunity offers a compelling path to rapidly securing key inputs to US AI leadership and Cold Storage facility security.
+For whoever moves quickly to deploy climate-smart infrastructure at data center sites, a microgrid could be substantial, and the broader opportunity offers a compelling path to rapidly securing key inputs for US AI leadership.

 GRID-ENABLED CONTROLER